r2ctx/T2-PalmReject/README.md

 # T2 PalmReject
+Aims to improve palmrejection functionality for those running t2linux on their macbooks.

-T2 PalmReject is a lightweight userspace palm-rejection filter for the Apple internal keyboard/trackpad found on a tested Intel T2 MacBook running Linux.
+T2 lightweight userspace palm-rejection filter for the Apple internal keyboard/trackpad found on a tested Intel T2 MacBook running Linux.
 It grabs the physical trackpad, filters palm-shaped contacts, and forwards accepted contacts through a virtual multitouch touchpad so libinput keeps handling pointer acceleration, two-finger scrolling, clicking, and gestures.

-## Current support
+## Compatibility

-This release is intentionally narrow.
+Currently tested on:

-- Tested target: 2020 Intel MacBook Air with T2 Linux
+- 2020 Intel MacBook Air with T2 Linux
 - Distribution: Arch-based Linux
-- Desktop tested: Hyprland
+- Desktop envio: Hyprland
 - Input stack: evdev, uinput, and libinput
 - Service manager: systemd

-The architecture is not inherently Hyprland-specific, but the current axis ranges and palm thresholds are calibrated for the tested Apple trackpad.
-Do not advertise this release as a universal Linux palm-rejection tool.
+I image it would work on other 13in macbooks running t2linux,

 ## Safety warning

 PalmReject exclusively grabs the real trackpad while it is running.
 If the virtual touchpad fails, pointer input can appear to stop.

-Emergency recovery from a terminal, TTY, or external mouse:
+Stop palmreject:

 ```bash
 sudo systemctl stop palmreject.service
 ```

-To remove it completely:
+Remove it completely:

 ```bash
 sudo ./uninstall.sh
 ```

-## Requirements
+## Dependencies

-Install the standard Arch build tools and libinput utilities:
+Install standard Arch build tools and libinput utilities:

 ```bash
 sudo pacman -S --needed base-devel libinput